gzweigle/open-hybrid-piano/CONTRIBUTING.md

 # How to contribute to Stem Piano

-Not sure this will be a popular project.

-However, if others would like to contribute, I welcome the collaboration.

 ## Timeliness
 If you are reading this and it has been multiple years since a change to the repo, that means my DIY Time Machine worked and I am presently living approximately 1500 years in the past.
 Unlikely to see a pull request or issue.